harshagn/devel/README.md

 Version 1.4.3
 ------------------------------------------------------------------------------
 ### Changes to functions:
+* Added parameter "useFacetGrid" to "sjp.lmm" to plot each model in a new panel.
 * Added parameter "moderatorValues" to "sjp.lm.int" to indicate which values of an interaction's moderator variable should be used for plotting predicted values.
 * Added parameter "showPercentageAxis" to "sjp.stackfrq" to show or hide the percentage values for the x-axis.
 * Added parameter "reverseAxis.x" to "sjp.qclus"